 The overlap between the target gate matrix and the solution operator matrix at the final time is defined by $O_T:=\left\langle U(T;\alphab), V_{tg} \right\rangle_F$, where $\langle\cdot,\cdot\rangle_F$ denotes the Frobenious matrix scalar product.
 Because $U_0$ spans an $E$-dimensional subspace of initial conditions, we have $|O_T| \leq E$.
 The difference between $U(T;\alphab)$ and $V_{tg}$ can be measured by the target gate infidelity~\cite{qutip, Leung-2017, Lucarelli-2018, Machnes-2018, Shi_2019},

 Note that the target gate infidelity is invariant to global phase differences between $U_T$ and $V_{tg}$.
-In quantum physics, the global phase of a state is considered irrelevant because it can not be measured.
+In quantum physics, the global phase of a state is considered irrelevant because it cannot be measured.